Community Health Plan of Washington opens in Pasco

-PASCO, WA- Pasco community members helped welcome their newest neighbor Friday as Community Health Plan of Washington are now located in the Tri-Cities.
+PASCO, WA - Pasco community members helped welcome their newest neighbor Friday as Community Health Plan of Washington is now located in the Tri-Cities.

 Tri-Cities Community Health and Community Health Plan of Washington are joining together in the same building.